mariusciziunas/design-patterns/README.md

     * **Builder** encapsulates the construction of products and allow it to be constructed in steps.
         - Constructing objects requires more domain knowledge of the client than when using a Factory.
     * **Mediator** centralize complex communications and controls between related objects.
     * **Prototype** is used when creating a new object is expensive or complicated.
-Most of the cases using Clone.
+Most of the cases using 'Clone'.